MAQuesada/Google-Workspace-Agent/publication/publication.md

 * For the implementation of the agent system, we built several specialized components:

   * **Prompts**: A structured module for managing the various prompts used throughout the system.
 It allows loading prompts from a YAML file and is fully compatible with LangChain's [PromptTemplate](https://python.langchain.com/api_reference/core/prompts/langchain_core.prompts.prompt.PromptTemplate.html).
-It supports dynamic input variables and incorporates key elements such as role, goal, instructions, context, constraints, format, and examples.
+It supports dynamic input variables.
+It incorporates key elements such as role, goal, instructions, context, constraints, format, and examples.
 The class also supports reasoning strategies, including chain-of-thought, ReAct, and self-ask.

   * **Configuration**: The system configuration is managed through [Pydantic Settings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/), which enables structured, type-safe loading of environment variables and `.env` files.
 This approach ensures robust validation, centralized configuration management, and seamless integration with deployment environments.

   * **Notebooks for testing**: The `src/test_notebooks` directory contains a suite of interactive Jupyter notebooks used to validate the system’s core functionalities.
 These include operations on calendar events, contact management, natural language date parsing, email handling, multi-agent orchestration, prompt template construction from YAML configurations, and Google Workspace user authentication and credential flows.
-Serving as both functional tests and live documentation, the notebooks help developers verify component behavior and explore system interactions using real-world scenarios.
+As functional tests and live documentation, the notebooks help developers verify component behavior and explore system interactions using real-world scenarios.

   * **Google Service Layer**: A comprehensive module that manages all interactions with Google APIs, handling authentication flows, credential management, and user account associations.
-It provides a robust storage system using SQLite for persisting user credentials securely, and implements OAuth2 consent flows for seamless account authorization.
+It provides a robust storage system using SQLite for securely persisting user credentials and implements OAuth2 consent flows for seamless account authorization.
 The layer features a [UserService](src/google_service/core.py) class that manages multiple Google accounts per user, automatically refreshes expired tokens, and maintains user-account relationships.
-It includes data models using Pydantic for type safety and validation, supporting operations like account association, credential refresh, and user information retrieval.
-The consent flow component streamlines the authorization process with browser integration, token exchange, and user-friendly command-line interface.
-This module serves as the foundation for all Google Workspace interactions, enabling secure multi-account management while abstracting away the complexities of OAuth2 authentication and token lifecycle management.
+It includes data models using Pydantic for type safety and validation and supporting operations like account association, credential refresh, and user information retrieval.
+The consent flow component streamlines the authorization process with browser integration, token exchange, and a user-friendly command-line interface.
+This module is the foundation for all Google Workspace interactions, enabling secure multi-account management while abstracting away the complexities of OAuth2 authentication and token lifecycle management.

-  * **Agents**: This is a module that contains all the logic for the specialized managers and the orchestrator including the  google tools for the specialized managers.
+  * **Agents**: This module contains all the logic for the specialized managers and the orchestrator, including the Google tools for the specialized managers.
 We will see this module in more detail in the next section.

 This architecture allows us to create a **conversational assistant** that can understand complex requests involving multiple Google Workspace services, break them down into manageable steps, and execute them while maintaining context and providing clear feedback to the user.